Hyperon threshold and stellar radii: Results

 \section{Results}

 To study the effects of the onset of a new degree of freedom in detail, we divide this section in four different approaches.
-We consider the $\Lambda$ hyperon only because the presence of other strange particles would make this study strongly model and parameter dependent.
+The possible existence of hyperons in the interior of neutron stars is an old but very active field as can be seen by the large number of studies published in the last five years~\cite{Weiss1,Weiss2,Lopes2013,Lopes2015, alex2012,Massot2012,Katayama2012,Drago2014,Gomes2014,BB2014,Ortel2015,Vidana2016}.
+In this work we consider the $\Lambda$ hyperon only because the presence of other strange particles would make this study strongly model and parameter dependent.